autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 )
 ```

-You should not provide `tuning_data` when stacking/bagging, and instead provide all your available data as `train_data` (which AutoGluon will split in more intellgent ways). `num_bagging_sets` controls how many times the k-fold bagging process is repeated to further reduce variance (increasing this may further boost accuracy but will substantially increase training times, inference latency, and memory/disk usage).
+You should not provide `tuning_data` when stacking/bagging, and instead provide all your available data as `train_data` (which AutoGluon will split in more intellgent ways). `num_bag_sets` controls how many times the k-fold bagging process is repeated to further reduce variance (increasing this may further boost accuracy but will substantially increase training times, inference latency, and memory/disk usage).
 Rather than manually searching for good bagging/stacking values yourself, AutoGluon will automatically select good values for you if you specify `auto_stack` instead:

 ```{.python .input}
 save_path = 'agModels-predictOccupation'  # folder where to store trained models